MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/wit-analytics.md

 ## Construct a basic query

 You construct a basic query by entering the OData URL into a [supported web browser](/tfs/server/compatibility#supported-browsers).
-In the examples provided, replace `{account}` and `{project}` with your account name and  the name of a team project that you want to query.
+In the examples provided, replace `{OrganizationName}` and `{project}` with your account name and  the name of a team project that you want to query.

 ### Query a single entity set
 To query a single entity set, such as Work Items or Areas or Projects, simply add the name of the entity: `/Areas`, `/Projects`,  or `/WorkItems`.
 For full list of entity sets, see [Data model for the Analytics service](data-model-analytics-service.md).